lilimelgar/mappingPersonNames/README.md

 - Once you have marked the correct mappings, you can decide what to do with the mappings depending on the purpose (e.g., if you used the mappings to know which persons were the same, or if you used to integrate the Ids of ListB into ListA, or if you used it to obtain dates of birth/death/floriat that were not present in your initial list...)

-# Data formatting
-- Format the file as a .csv (comma separated file) as follows: personIdA,nameStringA,dateBirthA,dateDeathA,dateFlA
-- Meaning of the columns
-personIdA: any Id used to identify a person in listA.
-It can be a recognized ID (e.g., VIAF, wikidata, etc.) or your own Ids (e.g., skp001)
-personIdB: the same, but for listB
-dateBirthA: the year of birth of the person from ListA.
-Leave empty or use a zero '0' if not known.
-dateBirthB: the year of birth of the person from ListB.
-Leave empty or use a zero '0' if not known
-dateDeathA: the year of death of the person from ListA.
-Leave empty or use a zero '0' if not known
-dateDeathB: the year of death of the person from ListB.
-Leave empty or use a zero '0' if not known
-dateFlA: floriat date from person in ListA (year in which it is known a person without dates of birth/death was alive)
-dateFlB: floriat date from person in ListB (year in which it is known a person without dates of birth/death was alive)

-Notes:
-- Years have to be in the form YYYY.
-Notes or uncertainty marks should NOT be added.
-If they exist, use a separated column.
-But, take into account that, if extra columns are added in addition to the columns above, the script has to be adapted to incorporate them in the output.
-- Be careful of not having commas as part of the name string or, if they are, the name string should be wrapped in quotation marks (e.g., "Charles de Sainte-Maure, duc de Montausier").
-Preferable, replace those commas by semicolons, otherwise, there may be a problem when parsing the data.

 # Contributing